KyberNetwork/developer-portal/docs/home-staking.md

 | ---------- |:-------:|:-------------------:|
 | `amount` | uint | KNC twei to be deposited |
 ---
-Note: The user must have given an allowance to the staking contract, ie. called `KNC.approve(stakingContractaddress, someAllowance)`
+Note: The user must have given an allowance to the staking contract, ie. made the following function call `KNC.approve(stakingContractaddress, someAllowance)`

 #### Example